Explorers

 Staff: Mrs Brayshaw (EYFS class teacher) and Ms Marsden (EYFS TA)

-As we enter into the second half of the Spring Term the children have some new and exciting topics to explore!
+As we enter our first Summer term the children have some new and exciting topics to explore!

 Rainbow Challenge - In EYFS, a key priority is for us to support children to become independent, confident, and resilient learners.
 We consciously spend the first weeks building positive relationships and creating a fun and safe space that the children both enjoy and feel comfortable in.
 Starting in nursery they will be encouraged to display independence and take ownership over their learning through the use of the ‘Rainbow Challenge’.
 For those pupils and parents who are new to our school the ‘Rainbow Challenge’ is used by the children during their ‘continuous provision time or extended learning’ which occurs after adult input lessons.
 The classroom is broken up into areas such as construction, roleplay or reading and each represents a different colour of the rainbow.
 Children are encouraged to explore their whole environment throughout the week and in doing so gain a coloured lollipop stick for each area they have engaged with.
 If they complete the Rainbow they are rewarded with a sticker and prize at the end of the week.